- 1 red onion, finely chopped

 Serve topped with toasted coconut and coriander leaves.

 *The curry should have a balance of salt, sour and sweetness but is mild in terms of heat.
 The flavour will depend on the curry paste you use.
 Try adding extra fish sauce, citrus or sugar if flavours are not punchy enough, I also sometimes add a dash of soy sauce.
-I always buy Coq brand Thai pastes from an Asian supermarket and keep them in the fridge.
-They come in pottles and lasts for ages if kept refrigerated once opened.
+I buy either Valcom fresh curry pastes or Coq brand.